As first featured in Scientist Live

 In addition to the challenge of adaptability, many companies are hesitant to take on automation due to the amount of physical space required in their lab.
 This is a common concern for businesses that require quick and seamless transitions between their old and new processes.
 LINQ benches are modelled after standard size lab benches, which means that no extra space is needed for the robotic machinery.
 This allows the benches to be easily integrated into existing bench spaces, without disrupting the workflow.

 Automating processes is great for scale up as it can reduce the risk of human error, improve efficiency, and free up time for researchers to focus on other important tasks.
 Additionally, this investment in automation will help streamline operations, as well as create new opportunities for growth and development.
-This is all a result of working together in partnership with our provider in a customised and collective way and shows what a valuable tool automation is not just for scale but for promoting innovative science and when implemented on a massive scale, can deliver maximum impact.
+This is all a result of working together in partnership with our provider in a customized and collective way and shows what a valuable tool automation is not just for scale but for promoting innovative science and when implemented on a massive scale, can deliver maximum impact.

 Kathryn Golden is SVP Technical Operations & Cell Manufacturing at bit.bio.